rolandriofrio7-dev/rolandriofrio7-dev/README.md

 ### How I work with AI

-I use Claude Code as an engineering collaborator and i reflect with myself anf other LLMs, but I own the result:
+I use Claude Code as an engineering collaborator and i reflect with myself and other LLMs, but I own the result:
 - I define the product problem, safety boundaries, architecture constraints, and acceptance criteria.
 - Generated code is never assumed correct — each phase is bounded by a file manifest and a stop gate.
 - Every change is reviewed through automated tests, browser walkthroughs, accessibility checks, and Git-diff inspection before it's committed.